Dear inconsiderate, disrespectful and selfish parent of my soon-to-be-former student,

 Your daughter’s former piano teacher (not yours.)

 I wrote this letter after a recent encounter with a former student of mine.
-My purpose of writing this letter is to give the public a general understanding of what could irritate me as a piano teacher.
+My purpose for writing this letter is to give the public a general understanding of what could irritate me as a piano teacher.
 Or perhaps, all piano teachers in general.
-This was the first time I let go of a student due to teacher-parent compatibility.
-Typically, I try to iron out issues as much as possible, and usually, I wouldn’t call it quit because of the student.
+Typically, I try to iron out issues as much as possible, and this was the first time I let go of a student due to teacher-parent compatibility.
+I’m glad that I did it.